Woman wearing green and glasses reading a computer screen

 Key Domains for Academics

-How to Use the CPD Frameworks
+How to use the CPD Framework

 Here, we suggest two ways in which you or your institution can use the frameworks, but institutions and individuals are free to use it to suit their own purposes.